Sleekplan/sleekplan-wordpress/readme.txt

 You can [leave your feedback here](https://sleekplan.com/?ref=wordpress).

+= Where can I find the terms and privacy? =

+Sleekplans' legal stuff is located here: [Terms](https://sleekplan.com/terms/) and [Privacy](https://sleekplan.com/privacy/).

 == Screenshots ==

-1. The Sleekplan widget (fully integrated in your website)
+1. The Sleekplan widget (fully integrated in a website)
 2. Settings page in WordPress
 3. Dashboard page in WordPress
 4. Dashbaord